Miami Nation of Indiana: Origins (1818–1846)

+Separation from the Western Miami (1846–54)

 The original members of the Indiana Miami date to October 6, 1846, when the major removal of the Miami began at Peru, Indiana.
 Individual land allotments granted under federal treaty agreement exempted 126 Miami from removal, including 43 members of Jean Baptiste Richardville's family and 28 members of Francis Godfroy's family.
 The remaining 55 individuals were family members of Metocinyah.
 In 1845 the Congress passed a resolution that allowed 22 descendants of Frances Slocum and her husband, Shapoconah (Deaf Man), to remain in Indiana.
 The 148 individuals in these family groups became the nucleus of the present-day Miami Nation of Indiana.

 Additional names were added to the Indiana Miami's tribal rolls in the 1840s and 1850s.
 In 1847 a total of 17 members of the Eel River band of the Miami were added to the eastern Miami list and allowed to remain in Indiana; 101 more names were added to the group's tribal rolls in 1850.
 In all, about 250 Miami were living on an estimated 5,000 acres of Indiana reservation lands, most of it in Miami, Wabash, Grant, and Allen counties, by mid-century.
 In 1852 Congress bypassed the Indiana Miami's tribal government to add 68 names to the tribe's annuity rolls.
 These included more of Chief Richardville's relatives and the followers of Papakeechi (Flat Belly), another Miami leader, but neither of the two groups had lived with the Indiana Miami or participated in their community activities.